Lexus GS (S190): GRS191 / UZS190 (2005)

-In 2007, Consumer Reports predicted reliability survey blamed the 2006 first-year GS in the all-wheel-drive form, which had problems in integrity (rattles), body hardware and sound system, as the sole reason for lowering Lexus' overall score.
-Despite the reliability issues among 2006 GS models, the vehicle earned a "Recommended" rating from Consumer Reports for vehicle features, overall value and previously automatically assumed reliability for that year.
+In 2007, Consumer Reports predicted reliability survey blamed the first-year GS in the all-wheel-drive form, which had problems in integrity (rattles), body hardware and sound system, as the sole reason for lowering Lexus' overall score.
+Despite the reliability issues among the first year GS models, the vehicle earned a "Recommended" rating from Consumer Reports for vehicle features, overall value and previously automatically assumed reliability for that year.
 However, the problems have apparently been solved, and the GS AWD was rated "average" in later years.

-GWS191 (2007)
+GWS191 (2006)

 Cutaway model showing the GS 450h powertrain.

 Unveiled at the 2005 New York International Auto Show, the hybrid GS 450h (GWS191) joined the GS line in 2006 for the 2007 model year.
 It was the first mass-production rear-wheel drive luxury hybrid car.
 Its powertrain included a naturally aspirated 3.5-liter 2GR-FSE V6 engine mated to an electric motor and a continuously variable transmission.
 This powertrain made use of the Lexus Hybrid Drive system of integrating electric and gasoline engine motors, giving the GS 450h a Super Ultra Low Emissions Vehicle (SULEV) emissions rating.
 In some markets, however, the car could only be purchased with at least one option package, which raises the price by several thousand dollars.
 The rear-mounted battery also consumed significant trunk space, which was improved in 2009 when Lexus redesigned the trunk area to increase space by forty percent, from 7.5 cuft in 2007 and 2008, to 10.6 cuft.
 The GS 450h went on sale in Japan on 16 March 2006.